52North/pubopen/README.md

 *How can you publish research software as open source?
 And do so without too much overhead and actually gain impact by leveraging the open source approach?*

-These are the questions answered in this best practice "Publishing Research Software as Open Source on GitHub" published by the SDI team of the [GLUES](http://modul-a.nachhaltiges-landmanagement.de/de/wissenschaftliche-begleitung-glues/) project.
+These questions are answered in this best practice "Publishing Research Software as Open Source on GitHub".
+It is published by the [GLUES](http://modul-a.nachhaltiges-landmanagement.de/de/wissenschaftliche-begleitung-glues/) project's SDI team.

 ## LICENSE